MicrosoftDocs/visualstudio-docs/docs/code-quality/code-analysis-for-managed-code-overview.md

 ## Rule sets

-Code analysis rules for managed code are grouped into *rule sets*.
-You can use one of the Microsoft standard rule sets, or you can create a custom rule set to fulfill a specific need.
-For more information, see [Using Rule Sets to Group Code Analysis Rules](../code-quality/using-rule-sets-to-group-code-analysis-rules.md).
+Code analysis rules for managed code are grouped into [rule sets](../code-quality/using-rule-sets-to-group-code-analysis-rules.md).
+You can use one of the Microsoft standard rule sets, or you can [create a custom rule set](../code-quality/how-to-create-a-custom-rule-set.md) to fulfill a specific need.

 ## Suppress warnings